-- No reach of the mainstem of Oak Creek for which data are available met either the geometric mean or the statistical test value criteria during any assessed 90-day period. - No assessed reach of the Mitchell Field Drainage Ditch met the geometric mean criterion during any assessed 90-day period.
+- No reach of the mainstem of Oak Creek for which data are available met either the geometric mean or the statistical test value criteria during any assessed 90-day period - No assessed reach of the Mitchell Field Drainage Ditch met the geometric mean criterion during any assessed 90-day period.
 The reach of the Mitchell Field Drainage Ditch upstream from College Avenue met the statistical test value criterion during about 2 percent of the periods assessed.
-The reach between College Avenue and Rawson Avenue did not meet the statistical test value criterion during any assessed period. - No assessed reach of the North Branch of Oak Creek met the statistical test value criterion during any assessed 90-day period.
-The reach of the North Branch of Oak Creek upstream from the northernmost sampling station along S. 6th Street met the geometric mean criterion in about 10 percent of the periods assessed.
-The reach between the northern-most sampling station along S. 6th Street and Weatherly Drive met the geometric mean criterion in about 6 percent of the periods assessed.
+The reach between College Avenue and Rawson Avenue did not meet the statistical test value criterion during any assessed period - No assessed reach of the North Branch of Oak Creek met the statistical test value criterion during any assessed 90-day period.
+The reach of the North Branch of Oak Creek upstream from the northern-most sampling station along S. 6th Street met the geometric mean criterion in about 10 percent of the periods assessed.
+The reach between the northern-most sampling station along S. 6th Street and Weatherly Drive met the geometric mean criterion in about 6 percent of the periods assessed - Unnamed Creek 5 did not meet either the geometric mean or the statistical test value criteria during any assessed period

-&lt;sup>240 E. coli is one of the species of bacteria included in the fecal coliform bacteria group.
+161E. coli is one of the species of bacteria included in the fecal coliform bacteria group.

-- Unnamed Creek 5 did not meet either the geometric mean or the statistical test value criteria during any assessed period. - Data were not available for assessing compliance with the proposed recreational use criteria for Southland Creek or any streams within the Oak Creek Drainage Ditches, Rawson Avenue Tributary, or College Avenue Tributary assessment areas.
+Data were not available for assessing compliance with the proposed recreational use criteria for Southland Creek or any streams within the Oak Creek Drainage Ditches, Rawson Avenue Tributary, or College Avenue Tributary assessment areas

 There are several water quality constituents for which water quality criteria have not been promulgated.
-Guidelines are available for several of these constituents for the purpose of evaluating whether ambient concentrations and values reflect good water quality (see Table 4.18).
+Guidelines are available for several of these constituents for the purpose of evaluating whether ambient concentrations and values reflect good water quality (Table 4.18).
 While these guidelines have no regulatory impact, they can serve as indicators of where the division between good and poor water quality lies and serve as proxies in lieu of adopted water quality criteria to better understand water quality conditions within the Oak Creek watershed.

-Concentrations and values of several water quality constituents in streams of the Oak Creek watershed during the period 2007 through 2016 were compared to water quality guidelines (see Table 4.37).
+Concentrations and values of several water quality constituents in streams of the Oak Creek watershed during the period 2007 through 2016 were compared to water quality guidelines (Table 4.37).
 The water quality constituents evaluated fall into three broad categories: suspended materials, chlorophyll-a, and forms of nitrogen.
 Suspended material data were evaluated through three comparisons.
 Total suspended solids (TSS) concentrations were compared to the target concentration set forth in the Milwaukee Basin TMDL.
 Turbidity values measured through nephelometry were compared to a reference value recommended by USEPA.
 Transparency tube depths were compared to a reference value developed by the USGS and WDNR.
 Concentrations of chlorophyll-a were compared to a water quality criterion recommended by the USEPA and a recreational use criterion proposed for Wisconsin by the WDNR.
 Three forms of nitrogen were evaluated.
-Concentrations of total nitrogen were compared to a reference value developed by the USEPA.
+Concentrations of total nitrogen were compared to a reference value developed by the USGS and WDNR.
 The sum of the concentrations of nitrate and nitrite were compared to a reference value developed by the USEPA.
-The concentrations of total Kjeldahl nitrogen, which consists of the sum of the concentrations of a monia and organic nitrogen, was compared to a reference value developed by the USEPA.
+The concentrations of total Kjeldahl nitrogen, which consists of the sum of the concentrations of ammonia and organic nitrogen, was compared to a reference value developed by the USEPA.
 Review of the evaluation shows the following: